Enchanted Realms Rulebook

 To be clear, Armor Class (AC) is the numerical value that must be met in an attack roll to strike an enemy and inflict damage.
 The base AC is 10.
 If a character is wearing armor that is the new base AC.
 If a shield is employed, then an additional +2 is added.
-Atop that value, any modifiers from the current body are added.
+Atop that value, any modifiers from Agility might be added.
 Finally, if there are any protective magics from enchantments to the armor or magical spells, those bonuses are added as well.
 However, if more than two magical effects are in play, they are not cumulative; only the greater of the values can be added.

 Any person can wear any type of armor; however, armors with a higher armor class often come with certain hindrances as a tradeoff.
 Certain skills, such as medium armor and heavy armor, can remove or reduce some of the penalties.

 Likewise, anyone can carry a shield unless employing a weapon with a heavy, reach or ammo-use tag.
 If using one of those weapons, then adding a shield in a fight is simply unworkable.
 Moreover, to employ one without a skill and gain the +2 bonus to AC, the weapon used must be tagged as a light weapon.
 Otherwise, no bonus is granted.
 However, the shield-use skill will remove the light weapon restriction.